vdesabou/kafka-docker-playground-docs/docs/playground ai.md

 🧞‍♂️  AI

-It is using Gemini CI (https://google-gemini.github.io/gemini-cli/) in interactive mode.
+It is using Claude Code (https://code.claude.com/docs/en/quickstart) in interactive mode.

 MCP servers are available: